Tony Spencer

 Bio

 Tony Spencer (b.
 1971) is a British artist based at The Yard Studios in Winchester, Hampshire.
-His practice spans sculpture, sound installation, and mokuhanga, the traditional Japanese technique of woodblock printmaking.
+His practice spans mokuhanga (the traditional Japanese technique of woodblock printmaking), sculpture and sound installation.

 He studied Fine Art Sculpture (BA) at Northumbria University and holds a Postgraduate Diploma in Gallery Studies from Newcastle University.
 Alongside his artistic career, Spencer has worked extensively in gallery management and contemporary curating.
 Most recently, he completed an MA with Distinction in Art Psychotherapy at the University of Derby.